giulia0402/giulia0402.github.io/index.md

 But wait, is this subset representative of all the fiction pieces released during the last 100 years?
 Several biases can be highlighted.
 First, our subset depends on the classification people made for movie genres.
 Then, do we miss many fictional movies by selecting only SF and Fantasy movies?
 Aren’t there other minor fictional genres?
 Aren’t there hidden fictional movies, only classified for example as drama or action?

 To try to mitigate these biases, we use the IMDB genres classification.
 We selected all the movies classified as SF and Fantasy and merged them with the CMU dataset.
 In this way a larger part of the CMU movies is integrated in our fictional movies’ subset.
-It now contains all movies classified as SF and Fantasy by both CMU and IMDB (ie.  6506 fictional movies corresponding to 7,9 % of the whole movies)
+It now contains all movies classified as SF and Fantasy by  CMU or IMDB (ie.  6506 fictional movies corresponding to 7,9 % of the whole movies)